 Jail time, fines, professional repercussions, sex registry requirements and other ramifications can create difficulties that last for years after the act itself.
 As a result, the help of a Ft.
 Lauderdale solicitation lawyer is essential whenever charges of this type are lodged.
-A skilled defense attorney can help create a defense for a positive outcome in your case.
+A skilled defense attorney could create a defense for a positive outcome in your case.
+En Español.

 An important consideration in the law of prostitution in Florida is the fact that the mere act of requesting another individual to engage in sexual services for money is a criminal offense.
 According to Fla.
 Stat. § 796.07(1)(f), the act of prostitution itself need not be committed for a conviction on solicitation charges to be sought.

 The offer of funds in exchange for sex is sufficient, making the landscape rather dangerous for anyone who finds themselves in situations where such activity is known to occur.
-As such, anyone accused of this offense should seek the counsel of a Ft Lauderdale solicitation lawyer.
+As such, anyone accused of solicitation should seek the counsel of a Ft Lauderdale lawyer.

 The sanctions to which those found guilty of solicitation are vulnerable can be quite serious in nature and are nothing to be taken lightly.
 Jail time of considerable length is a real possibility, particularly for those with multiple past convictions for the same offense.

 Substantial monetary fines and civil penalties can also be imposed, with the most onerous of those reaching well into the thousands of dollars.
 In addition, those convicted of solicitation of prostitution can face: